YuanShunJie1/SPD/README.md

 This repository provides the official implementation of our paper **"SPD: Shallow Backdoor Protecting Deep Backdoor Against Backdoor Detection"**. *This code is released for academic and research purposes only.
 Misuse of backdoor techniques may lead to serious ethical and legal consequences.*

 ## 🔥 Overview
-Backdoor attacks pose serious threats to the integrity of Deep Neural Networks (DNNs).
+Backdoor attacks pose serious threats to the security of Deep Neural Networks (DNNs).
 However, most existing backdoor attacks are vulnerable to **backdoor detection methods** and **human visual inspection**.
 To address this, we propose a backdoor attack method named **SPD (Shallow Protecting Deep)**.
 SPD implants:
 - A **deep backdoor** in the **frequency domain**, which is imperceptible and encoded using an autoencoder.
 - A **shallow backdoor** in the **pixel domain**, which distracts the defender and protects the deep backdoor.